Data Migration Testing

 - Review the limitations, saved protocols, dynamic queries that provide reliable answers such that valid data is indeed returned to the current system when migrated.

-- In order to conduct data inspection and report inspections in a modern framework, identify the right automation tool in addition to the legacy.
+- To conduct data inspection and report inspections in a modern framework, identify the right automation tool in addition to the legacy.